Azure/Azure-Sentinel/Parsers/ASimDns/ARM/ASimDns/README.md

 # Source agnostic ASIM Dns Normalization Parser

-This template deploys the ASIM Dns schema parser for Source agnostic.
+This template deploys the ASIM Source agnostic Dns schema parser.
 The parser is a part of the Azure Sentinel Information Model.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.